javierhf/api-documentation-showcase/docs/openweather/index.md

 # OpenWeather API

-{% hint style="info" %}
-**About this page**\
+!!! info "About this page"
     This is my version of the public and official documentation of Openweather - [One Call API 3.0](https://docs.openweather.co.uk/api/one-call-3).
-I've applied my technical writing practice regarding page layout and structure, text formatting, topic completeness, and information disclosure.&#x20;
+I've applied my technical writing practice regarding page layout and structure, text formatting, topic completeness, and information disclosure.

 If you want to create the product or project documentation your users will love, or improve the one you're already have, [drop me a message!](https://www.linkedin.com/in/javier-hernandez-fernandez/)
 {% endhint %}